Giovanna Amati

 Giovanna Amati ([dʒoˈvanna ɑ.mɑ.ti]) (born 20 July 1959) is an Italian former professional racing driver.
 She is the most recent female driver to have entered the Formula One World Championship.

 Brought up in a wealthy background, Amati was kidnapped in 1978 before being released on an 800 million lira ransom.

-She started her racing career in Formula Abarth series before moving up into Formula Three for 1985–86.
+She started her racing career in Formula Abarth series, before moving up into Formula Three for 1985–86.
 An entry into Formula 3000 in 1987 brought little success but the following year, Amati improved her performances.
 She moved to Japan for 1989 but still had no success.
 A move back to Europe in 1990 saw better performances that continued into 1991.
-In 1992, Amati became the fifth woman Formula One driver when she signed for Brabham.
+In 1992, Amati became the fifth and last woman Formula One driver when she signed for Brabham.

 Early life

 Amati was born in Rome on 20 July 1959, to actress Anna Maria Pancani and theatre-chain owner Giovanni Amati.
 As a child, she displayed a passion for cars and expressed the wish to attend a motor racing academy when older.